2025-2026 Undergraduate & Graduate Catalog

 The cybersecurity degree will prepare students to design and implement defenses for a wide variety of cybersecurity threats.
 Students will be prepared to identify threats and vulnerabilities, identify, and implement appropriate controls, and recover from security breaches.
 A wide range of cybersecurity application areas are covered including software security, network security, data security, and system security, as well as human and organizational issues, in order to prepare students broadly to address a variety of threats.

 GVSU's cybersecurity program contains hands-on lab activities throughout the program to prepare students with the practical skills to deal with today's cybersecurity issues.
-Cybersecurity theory is also emphasized, to prepare students to recognized and address the security problems of tomorrow.
+Cybersecurity theory is also emphasized, to prepare students to recognize and address the security problems of tomorrow.
 Required non-computing courses emphasize analytical reasoning and legal issues.

 Mission